v-pbartley/openhack-mc4h/Challenge-06/Readme.md

 ## Step 1 - The Big Picture
 Flow from left to right...

 FHIR Resources (JSON Documents) are sent to Dataverse via the FHIR-SyncAgent.
-The parameter that determines which FHIR resources to send is the SA-FHIRMAPPEDRESOURCES variable set in KeyVault.
-To change the list of FHIR resources to send, a user/administrator needs to create a new Secret in KeyVault for themselves and then access and edit the SA-FHIRMAPPEDRESOURCES list values.
+The parameter that determines which FHIR resources to send is the SA-FHIRMAPPEDRESOURCES variable set in Key Vault.
+To change the list of FHIR resources to send, a user/administrator needs to create a new Secret in Key Vault for themselves and then access and edit the SA-FHIRMAPPEDRESOURCES list values.

-The FHIR-SyncAgent queries the Dataverse API to determine if the Resource (ie Patient, Encounter, etc) should be sync’d with Dataverse.
+The FHIR-SyncAgent queries the Dataverse API to determine if the FHIR Resource (hereto "Resource") (ie Patient, Encounter, etc) should be sync’d with Dataverse.

-Dataverse uses 2 maps
+Dataverse uses two maps
 - Entity Maps for matching Resources.
 If the Resource is Enabled in SyncAdministration, the data is parsed into Dataverse's Data model by the Attribute Maps.

 - Attribute Maps use JSONPath queries to map FHIR values to Table entries.

-Dataverse stores Healthcare data in a relational model.
+Dataverse stores healthcare data in a relational model.
 The mappings above convert FHIR JSON documents to table entries.

 The reverse follows the same pattern where Dataverse maps Entity Attributes back to FHIR via JSONPath queries.